Forge Manual Modpack Installation

 Once you have the Installer downloaded you'll need to run it on a PC that's connected to the internet.

-Open the installer with Java and select the Install Server
+Open the installer with Java and select the Install Server option then change the target directory using the highlighted box.

 The installer can safely run in any directory, but it's a good idea to install it to an empty directory.
 Just make sure that you know where the directory is so that we can access it later.